-Factors (i)-(v) contribute to the likelihood that times of friction will occur as a result of excessive risk-taking in the financial system whereas factors (1)-(6) in Section 4.2 create frictions in the allocation of losses.
-These partly overlapping groups of factors contribute to the severity of systemic effects and both can be linked to legal, regulatory, or political institutions.
+The factors (i)-(v) contribute to the likelihood that times of friction will occur as a result of excessive risk-taking in the financial system while the factors (1)-(6) create frictions in the allocation of losses.
+These partly overlapping groups of factors contribute to the severity of systemic effects and both can be linked to legal, regulatory or political institutions.